andycroll/andycroll.com/_posts/2023/2023-08-14-play-in-a-sandbox-in-production.md

 ## Why not?

 If you’re logging into your production application to deliberately make changes to user data then you’ll need to avoid `sandbox` mode.
-However I'd recommend seeing if you can test your changes in your `sandbox` before _really_ executing them, then that's a good idea.
+However, I'd recommend seeing if you can test your changes in your `sandbox` before _really_ executing them!

 In fact if you _are_ making data changes in production it is better to write, test and deploy code to make the required changes, rather than “wing it” in the console.
 Logging into production `rails console` should feel more scary than it does.